kannans89/graphql-learning/11.Mutation/mutation.md

 # Mutation

-Mutation queries does modification to the back-end data.If we want to support any kind of insert, update, or delete operations on our data, we need to define a mutation property on the schema.
+Mutation queries modify data in the data store.
+It can be used to insert, update, or delete data.
+Mutations are defined as a part of the schema.
+Mutations should return a value.

-All mutations should return a result just like select query.Syntax of a mutation query is given below
+The syntax of a mutation query is as given below:

 ```javascript
 mutation{